breiting/teaching/docs/courses/dtle/index.md

 ## Examination

-Since this is an introductory course, you have two possibilities.
-Either you write the qualification exam at the beginning of the course, or you visit the lecture as shown below.
+Since this is an introductory course, you have two options.
+You can either take the qualification exam at the beginning of the course or attend the lecture as outlined below.

-The qualification examination consists of 30 minutes practical session, which evaluates, if you are already familiar with the content of the course.
+The qualification exam consists of a 30-minute practical session that assesses whether you are already familiar with the course content.

 ## Course Structure